marcoalopez/FTIRkit/PROJECT_OVERVIEW.md

 # FTIRkit — Project Overview

-> Snapshot of the repository structure as of 2026-06-12, after the package
+> Snapshot of the repository structure as of 2026-07-03, after adding the
-> reorganisation.
-Scope: package layout, module/function inventory, and
+> principal-axis spectra synthesis module.
+Scope: package layout,
+> module/function inventory, and internal dependencies.
+Function correctness
-> internal dependencies.
-Function correctness is **not** assessed here.
+> is **not** assessed here.

 FTIRkit estimates crystal orientation and synthesises principal-axis spectra from polarized μ-FTIR data.
 The code is organised as an installable Python